Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Toxic Friend Influence: Gives Arthur a gun supposedly for 'protection' despite not being allowed to have one as a mental patient.

 - Unwitting Instigator of Doom: Causing Arthur to get fired and have a weapon is a major part in the creation of Joker.
+Arthur kills three men, sparking riots and an Eat the Rich movement.

 Played by: Leigh Gill